-The Steel Bite Pro company was formed in 2020 according to the Better Business Bureau.
-The company corporate address is 37 Inverness Dr. East Suite 100 Englewood, CO 80112.
+According to the Better Business Bureau, the Steel Bite Pro company was formed in 2020.
+The company corporate address is 37 Inverness Dr. East Suite 100, Englewood, CO 80112.
 While there is no customer service contact phone number, you can email them at Contact@SteelBitePro.com if you have questions or want to ask about the guarantee, returns, or refunds.

-Steel Bite Pro is said to be the creation of Thomas Spear who claims to be a long-time researcher, although not much about his education or background are known.
+Steel Bite Pro is said to be the creation of Thomas Spear, who claims to be a long-time researcher, although not much can be discovered about his education or background.
 Some say he is a dental researcher.
 He appears to be a bit of a mystery, which, unfortunately, may make the company appear a bit shady in the eyes of some customers.

 The Guarantee & How To Get a Refund

-Let's talk about if Steel Bite Pro is safe to take?
-While the supplement is not FDA approved, realize that the Food and Drug Administration doe not approve supplements like Steel Bite or any others either.
-There are rules and the FDA does regulate them, however.
+Let's talk about if Steel Bite Pro is safe to for you to take.
+While the Food and Drug Administration does not approve any dietary supplement, there are rules that the FDA does require companies to follow. .
 The company that makes this oral health product does not mention negative side effects and while this may give some a sigh of relief, there are some things to be aware of if you're going to take this supplement.

 Basic Things To Keep In Mind